manuelcampagnolo/PyQGIS_2nd_edition/README.md

 revised auxiliary_functions.py
  ```

-* Documents in 'Figures and other course documentation': Spatial Analysis Problem Cascais; Cascais Zoning Diagram Soil Productivity : diagram describing SQL query; Cascais Zoning Diagram Road Buffer: diagram describing SQL query
+* Documents in `Figures and other course documentation.zip`: Spatial Analysis Problem Cascais; Cascais Zoning Diagram Soil Productivity : diagram describing SQL query; Cascais Zoning Diagram Road Buffer: diagram describing SQL query

 Assignement: the Cascais Zoning Problem.
 The problem is described in `Spatial Analysis Problem Cascais.docx` in `Figures and other course documentation.zip`.
-The goal is to solve the Zoning problem for Cascais using the information in the `CascaisZoning.gpkg` geopackage available in the Inputs
+The goal is to solve the Zoning problem for Cascais using the information in the `CascaisZoning.gpkg` geopackage available in the Input folder

 Suggestions:
 1. Look at the script `session_1_v6_simplify_s1v4_by_calling_functions.py` to see how you can use the functions that are already defined to run tools of processing toolbox and make your code shorter and clearer;